Baikonur Cosmodrome Tour

 View A Rocket Launch!

-We are pleased to offer travellers the opportunity to witness a Russian space launch at the Baikonur Cosmodrome.
+We are pleased to offer travellers the opportunity to witness a space launch at the Baikonur Cosmodrome.
 Odyssey's first space program was the last launch of the Space Shuttle in 2011 at the Cape!
 Now join Odyssey Traveller in a once-in-a-lifetime opportunity to witness spacecrafts launch into space at the Baikonur Cosmodrome, the world’s oldest and largest space launch facility located in Kazakhstan, south of Russia.
 This small group tour will take you on a trip to the Russian spaceport where the world’s first artificial satellite, Sputnik 1, and the first human in orbit, Yuri Gagarin (aboard Vostok 1), were launched into space.

 About the Baikonur Cosmodrome Tour